Premium domain name: Their value and why they cost so much.

 Before you go out declaring premium domain names, keep in mind that not just any ole’ domain name can be considered a premium domain name.

 The keyword(s) of a domain is of absolute importance.
+They determine the actual value and premium classification of the domain.

-Consider natural and single-word .com domain names like InternetMarketing.com, SEO.com or this list of premium domains.
+Consider natural and single-word .com domain names like InternetMarketing.com, SEO.com, or this list of premium domains.

 Do those domain names sound appealing?